Blackhawk Network, Inc. (Arizona, USA)

 We also have a process for all employees and external partners to be able to report a ‘Serious Incident’, which includes any concerns over slavery and human trafficking.

 We train all employees on relevant legislative requirements which impact our business.
-We regularly communicate our company policies through our intranet, and roll out relevant training courses annually, which include training specific to Modern Slavery and Human Trafficking
+We regularly communicate our company policies through our intranet, and roll out relevant training courses annually, which include training specific to Modern Slavery and Human Trafficking.

-5. Conducting internal reviews to help validate that our supplier management policies are functioning as expected.
+In the future, we expect to conduct internal reviews to help validate that our supplier management policies are functioning as expected.

 This statement relates to Blackhawk Network, Inc. (Arizona, USA) and its subsidiaries, including but not limited to the following: Blackhawk Network (Europe) Limited, Blackhawk Network (UK) Limited, Blackhawk Network (Australia) Pty Ltd, Hawk Incentives Limited, Cyclescheme Limited, GVS Prepaid Limited, and The Gift Voucher Shop Limited.